-It’s easy to feel trapped on this journey with your children.
-Sometimes the extreme behavior, the anxiety, the aggression, the constantly needing you but then pushing you away, can feel unending.
-What do you do when you feel like your back is against the wall?
+Sometimes we can feel trapped when our children have extreme behaviors.
+The anxiety, the aggression, the constantly needing you but then pushing you away, can feel unending.
+We want to do the right thing, but what can we do when it feels like our backs are against a wall?

 “I feel like my back’s against a wall and I don’t see any end in sight.”

-Her words dripped through my computer screen on a cold Indiana morning, like fresh coffee dripping into a pot.
-I remember thinking, “Boy have we been there.”
-Feeling like there’s no end in sight, like your child’s behavior is never going to change, they’re never going to get better, and you’re never going to see a brighter day?
+Her words came across my computer screen early one morning and I remember thinking, “Boy have we been there.”
+Feeling like there’s no end in sight, like your child’s behavior is never going to change.
+Even worse, feeling like your child may never feel at peace either.
 Yep!
 We know the feeling.

-Even though we jumped in with two feet, eager to love children regardless of their story, their history, or how wounded they were, we find ourselves lost.
-We find ourselves feeling…well…like our back’s are against a wall and there’s no way our circumstances with our children are ever going to change.
+Even though we jumped in with two feet, eager to love children we sometimes find ourselves lost.
+We find ourselves feeling…well…like our back’s are against a wall and there’s no way our circumstances are ever going to change.

 But I believe there is hope.
 I believe we can find hope in how we respond in these moments.

 - Remember.
 If you follow our blog or podcast, there’s no doubt you’ve heard one of us say this before.
-Remembering your child’s trauma history, the hard place they came from before coming to your home, the abuse, neglect, substance exposure, you name it, helps to re-gear your mind from frustration and anxiety to compassion and love.
-I’ll be the first to admit it- I kinda sucked at this for a long time.
-With my oldest son, I allowed my frustration to take full control of me.
-He did something crazy, or aggressive, or frustrating, I would react in frustration.
-Sometimes, he wasn’t even doing anything wrong and I would react in frustration.
-When I finally started to remember his past, and why he’s overly anxious at times, it helped my heart and attitude toward him to change.
+Remembering your child’s trauma history, the hard place they came from before coming to your home.
+Your child may have experienced abuse, neglect, substance exposure.
+Remembering this will help you to re-gear your mind from frustration and anxiety to compassion and love.

 - Ask.
 This is you asking you, not you asking them.
-Although a powerful point of connection, often, is to ask your child, in the heat of the moment, “How can I help you?”
 Ask yourself what has happened in the past, what is happening now, or what is about to happen in the future that may be causing your child to behave the way he or she is behaving.
 These are questions you can ask yourself in the heat of the moment with your child.
 They help you to zoom out and see the entire landscape in a fraction of a second.
-They help you remember that there’s more going on here with your child’s behavior, words, and reaction.
+Asking helps you remember that there’s more going on here with your child’s behavior, words, and reaction.

 Question: Have you often felt like your back is against the wall with your child?
 Share your story with us in the comment section below.
 You can leave a comment by clicking here.